Chaos and integrability in SL(2,R)-geometry: Topological point of view

 Let's discuss our problem from the topological point of view.
-The existence of the metric on the topological manifold $M^n$ with the integrable geodesic flow imposes some restriction on the topology of $M^n.$
+The existence of a metric on a topological manifold $M^n$ with an integrable geodesic flow imposes some restriction on the topology of $M^n.$

-The first such restrictions were found by Kozlov, who proved that a two-dimensional closed oriented manifold $\mathcal M^2_g$ of genus $g > 1$ does not admit such metric with an analytic additional integral \cite{Kozlov}.
+The first such restrictions were found by Kozlov, who proved that two-dimensional closed oriented manifold $\mathcal M^2_g$ of genus $g > 1$ does not admit such metric with an analytic additional integral \cite{Kozlov}.

 The multi-dimensional case was studied by Taimanov \cite{T}, who proved that if $M^n$ admits a geodesic flow which is Liouville integrable in real analytic sense, then $\dim H_1(M^n, \mathbb R))\le n$ and the fundamental group $\pi_1(M^n)$ is almost commutative (i.e. contains a commutative subgroup of finite index).